Course Lead: Alison Croft

 Part II: Special applications – Developing the basics

-Term II covers the use of CBT with common mental health problems (anxiety, depression, eating disorders).
+This part of the course covers the use of CBT with common mental health problems (anxiety disorders and depression,).
 Sessions focus on consolidating and developing basic knowledge and skills and on emphasising concepts and methods especially relevant to each problem area.
-Teaching practical CBT skills is linked to outcome data and other related empirical research.
+Teaching practical CBT skills is grounded in current and emerging evidence base derived from related empirical research.

 Workshops focus on problem areas such as: